-Properties which are shown in the early development stages will proceed through the regular subdivision process.
-The properties will be analyzed in terms of traffic impact in accord with the APF Administrative Guidelines.
+Properties which are shown in the early revelopment stages will proceed through the regular subdivision process.
+The properties will be analyzed in terms of traffic impact in accord with the AT Administrative Guidelines.
 (See figure 22.)
-If a subdivision passes the APF test, the subdivision will be approved with a condition that it may not be recorded until the roads identified in the staging plan are under contract for construction.
+If a subdivision passes the APP test, the subdivision will be approved with a condition that it may not be provided until the roads identified in the staging plan are under contract for construction.
 This approach will link the construction of new development to the construction of new roads.

-Staging Guidelines
+Staging Guideline